 During your consultation, our doctor will also discuss your options for replacing the missing teeth.
 In some cases, it is possible to place a dental implant at the same time the tooth is extracted.

 Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment.
-If you are in need of a tooth extraction, we encourage you to contact our office to schedule an initial consultation with Dr. Cohen.
+If you are in need of a tooth extraction, we encourage you to contact our office to schedule an initial consultation with Dr. Johnson.
 The team at Houston Oral Surgery & Dental Implant Center will ensure that you receive prompt treatment and an optimal surgical outcome.

 More Information about Tooth Extraction: